Facinorous-420/react-easy-pie-chart/README.md

 ## Credits
-Huge thanks to [Robert Fleischmann](https://github.com/rendro) for creating the [easy-pue-chart plugin](https://github.com/rendro/easy-pie-chart)
+Huge thanks to [Robert Fleischmann](https://github.com/rendro) for creating the [easy-pie-chart plugin](https://github.com/rendro/easy-pie-chart).

 Thanks to [Rafal Bromirski](http://www.paranoida.com/) for designing [this dribble shot](http://drbl.in/ezuc) which inspired Robert into building the original plugin.